espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_design.rst

 **Requirement: The Host Stack must support DMA.**

 The Host Stack must support DMA in order to reduce CPU's workload.
-DMA support will allow the automatic copying of USB transfer data to/from the Host Controller without CPU intervention.
+DMA support allows the automatic copying of USB transfer data to/from the Host Controller without CPU intervention.
 This is especially critical given the embedded nature of the CPU (i.e., lower CPU frequencies) and large maximum data payloads of USB transfers (e.g., 1023 bytes for isochronous transfers).

 Minimize Memory Copies
 ^^^^^^^^^^^^^^^^^^^^^^

 **Requirement: The Host Stack should minimize the amount of memory copies when passing data between layers.**

-Various data and objects (e.g., USB transfers) will need to be passed between multiple layers of the Host Stack.
+Various data and objects (e.g., USB transfers) need to be passed between multiple layers of the Host Stack.
 The Host Stack should minimize the amount of memory copies that occur between layers by allocating the data's/object's memory once, and simply passing a pointer to that data/object between the layers.
-Therefore, the Host Stack will require some standardized data types shared across multiple layers (see USB2.0 Section 10.3.4).
+Therefore, the Host Stack requires some standardized data types shared across multiple layers (see USB2.0 Section 10.3.4).

 Event Driven
 ^^^^^^^^^^^^

 **Requirement: The Host Stack must allow for event driven operation (i.e., the Host Stack's API must not be polling).**

-The Host Stack will need to support some CPU intensive use application scenarios such as video streaming (i.e., UVC class).
+The Host Stack needs to support some CPU intensive use application scenarios such as video streaming (i.e., UVC class).
 Therefore, the Host Stack should minimize CPU usage by allowing for completely event driven operation, thus reserving the majority of CPU time for the application itself (i.e., video encoding/decoding in this case).

-The Host Stack will need to communicate events across the layers using interrupts, callbacks, and FreeRTOS synchronization primitives (e.g., queues and semaphores).
+The Host Stack needs to communicate events across the layers using interrupts, callbacks, and FreeRTOS synchronization primitives (e.g., queues and semaphores).

 No Task Creation
 ^^^^^^^^^^^^^^^^